vildocompany/vildocompany.github.io/_pages/data analysis.md

 4. Did not file any complain.
 These points then could be defined as the platform’s “Aha!
 Moment”, a set of actions or characteristics that separates users who find value and will stay (retained) on the platform from those who won’t.

+# Recommendations
+All the characteristics from the defined “Aha!
+Moment” are around the initial engagement when users newly joined the platform; the recommendation then will address this accordingly.
+1. First thing is to guide users to explore more of the platform, to enable them to check on different categories.
+This could be achieved through a lot of ways, the simplest one is to introduce the platform to new users through a tutorial.
+The tutorial will be focused on exploring how to use the platform’s app, features and the categories available.
+Having a simple tutorial like this will also indirectly make users spend more time on the app.
+Accordingly, users going through tutorial would help the users to understand more of the platform which could reduce the likeliness of complain being filed.
+2. Second is to promote users to spend more, do more purchase, or use more cashback.
+Following up from the tutorial, with the user exploring more of the platform, it is possible to then design a recommendation system based on the user’s behaviour on their tutorial.
+With this, the user would then lean towards spending more based on the recommendation that fits them.